Remedial Massage is commonly used to:-

 Soft Tissue Therapy and advanced Remedial Massage tends to be more focused than other forms of Massage therapy and treats specific injuries, such as sports injuries or work-related ailments.
 Such injuries may have occurred due to activity, or more commonly lack thereof, overuse or misuse.
 Some medical conditions may also lead to changes in the tissues and thus function.
 The main aim of remedial massage is to restore normal or near normal functional movement by treating dysfunctional tissues.
 Remedial massage involves applying both deep and superficial massage strokes to dysfunctional tissues.
 Restoring normal tissue function usually relieves Musculoskeletal (MSK) related symptoms and pain, which is a "stressor".
 Any "stressor" has a reasonably immediate effect on the human body, as is explained in the article on the Stress Response.
 Movements are affected by the function of various structures within the body, which can lead to changes far from the problem source.

 Unlike other forms of massage such as holistic massage, remedial massage is more specific.
 Meaning, that there is additional time to focus on the main problem areas.
 That said the cause of a problem might not relate to where one feels pain and is often just the symptom.
-A classic example of people treating the symptom rather than the cause is a tight ITB.
+A classic example of people treating the symptom rather than the cause is a tight ITB (see article on ITB syndrome).
 Our practitioners take a holistic view and look at the whole body when treating, due to the effect of one area on another.
 If one fails to consider the entire picture, then symptoms often return in the short term.
 A holistic view helps find the cause and thus reduce the number and cost of visits for the patient.